walkabilly/chep801_usask/Lecture_mis/Lecture4_confounding/M_Bias.md

-We will create a collider variable from a binary exposure and outcome.
+We will create a collider variable from the binary exposure and outcome.
 This is not a confounder, as the causal direction is from the exposure and outcome to the collider.

 ```r
   # Create a binary outcome variable